Step One: Review Program Requirements

 It may be beneficial to write more than one draft of the critique.
 Taking notes while reading or watching can aid in the writing process.
 Evaluators are looking for the ability to write a coherent essay while critically analyzing content.

-- Last Degree Conferring Transcript: Must be uploaded into the online application with the rest of your materials.
+- Last Degree Conferring Transcript: Must be uploaded with the rest of your materials.

 Once OU receives all materials (Steps One through Three), Admissions will begin processing your application.
 OU Extended Campus will make a recommendation and send it to OU’s Graduate College for final review and an official admission decision.
 Admissions will email a decision letter to the address listed on the application.